First-principles characterization of native defects and oxygen impurities in GaAs: Methodology

 where $E^f(X^{q}; \mu_e=0)$ is the formation energy of the defect X in charge state $q$ when the Fermi level is at the VBM ($\mu_e=0$).
 This $\epsilon(q_1/q_2)$ level [also referred to as the $(q_1/q_2)$ level], corresponding to a defect (energy) level, would be observed in, e.g., deep-level transient spectroscopy (DLTS) experiments where the defect in the final charge state $q_2$ fully relaxes to its equilibrium configuration after the transition.
 The {\it optical} transition level $E_{\rm opt}^{q_1/q_2}$ is, on the other hand, defined similarly but with the total energy of the final state $q_2$ calculated using the lattice configuration of the initial state $q_1$~\cite{Freysoldt2014RMP}.

-Note that spin-orbit coupling (SOC) has negligible effects on the transition levels $\epsilon(q_1/q_2)$ and $E_{\rm opt}^{q_1/q_2}$.
+Note that spin-orbit coupling (SOC) has negligible effects on the thermodynamic and optical transition levels.
 Our computational tests performed on the substitutional oxygen impurity (O$_{\rm As}$) show that the inclusion of SOC changes the formation energy by less than 10 meV.
 Such effects cancel out in the transition levels, however.

 We calculate configuration coordinate diagrams for optical transitions and carrier capture coefficients and cross sections using the \textsc{nonrad} code \cite{Turiansky2021CPC} which implements the first-principles approach of Alkauskas et al.~\cite{Alkauskas2014PRB}.
 Effective electron masses are calculated from \textsc{vasp} data by using the post-processing \textsc{vaspkit} package \cite{Wang2021CPC}.
+The thermal emission rate of electrons, $e_n$, from select defect levels into the conduction band is also calculated using the following expression which relates $e_n$ to the electron capture cross section ($\sigma_n$)~\cite{Lang1974JAP,Wickramaratne2018APL}:

+where $<v_n>$ is the average thermal velocity of electrons in the conduction band, $N_{\rm c}$ is the effective density of states of the conduction band, $g_{\rm c}$ is the valley degeneracy, and $\Delta E$ is the ionization energy of the defect.